|March 18th-20th 2019||London|

 The session will share key recent retail banking research findings.

-- Discussion on how to balance so many conflicting challenges to focus on those that will deliver the best return.
+- Appreciate how to balance so many conflicting challenges to focus on those that will deliver the best return.

 - Learning from non-banks – how do they deal with the growing multiplicity of channels and product offerings – what can banks learn from them.